mdmazing/license-plate-reader/README.md

 # License Plate Reader

-Simple desktop app for detecting and reading car license plates from uploaded images.
+Simple desktop app for detecting and reading mainly car license plates from uploaded images.
+It can also detect numbers and letters from other images but it is mainly for license plates.

 ## Features
 - Upload car image